byuweb/style-guide/byu-theme-components/header/customizations.md

 ~~~~

 ## Search Bar
-Add a search bar to your header by inserting the following code within your byu-header element:
+The byu-header allows you to add a search bar to your header by inserting the following code within your byu-header element:
 ~~~~
 <byu-search slot="search" action="https://www.google.com/#q=$1" method="get" placeholder="Search"></byu-search>
 ~~~~